MoiseRousseau/Salome-PFLOTRAN-Interface/README.md

 3. If you want to export group as PFLOTRAN regions, click on the corresponding checkbox and use to +/- push-button to add or remove groups.
 You can provide region name by changing the `Name` cell value
 4. Select the desired output format and grid format (note explicit grid format with HDF5 output is not implemented in PFLOTRAN yet).
 5. Provide an output file
 6. If output format is HDF5, you may like to compress the output to reduce the size of your HDF5 mesh.
-In this case, HDF5 library in PETSC and in Salome need to be compiled with the zlib library.
+In this case, HDF5 library in PETSC and in Salome need to be compiled with the `zlib` library.
 Compression could reduce mesh size by a 10 factor in a 300K elements mesh.
 6. Press `OK` to start the exportation.

 Note: if you use the explicit grid format, the plugin also create another file called `..._Domain.h5`.
-This is intended to be used with the Python script `pflotran_explicit_binder.py`, and to allow proper visualization of your simulation.
+It is intended to be used with the Python script `pflotran_explicit_binder.py`, and to allow proper visualization of your simulation.

 ### Mesh quality

 Free volume meshing (like tetrahedral meshes) are the most convenient way to generate meshes.
 However, PFLOTRAN use a finite volume discretization and require orthogonal mesh to be accurate.
 This mean all the vector linking two adjacent cells need to be normal to the face between those two cells.
 This condition is not meet when using tetrahedral mesh and can lead to significant error in the final solution.

 Mesh quality can be assessed through the `Salome-PFLOTRAN-Interface/Check mesh quality` function, which computes statistics about mesh non-orthogonality (the angle between the face normal and the two-cells centroïd vector) and mesh skewnesss (distance between face centroid and face / the two-cells centroïd vector intersection).
-Note this plugin is still experimental (understand here computation are slow, and show some weird results sometimes).

 ### Integral flux